operator-framework/enhancements/enhancements/automatic-catalog-switching.md

 - the api server `/version` endpoint using the `gitVersion` field (e.g. v1.17.1+6af3663)

+The OLM version can be obtained from the package `pkg/version` using the `OLMVersion` variable.

 When the Kubernetes version (or other template value) is unobtainable, the CatalogSource status should be set to an unhealthy state with a message such as `Cannot construct catalog image reference, variable "kube_major_version" couldn't be resolved`